oconnor0/BeaconRoad/Book/430-Downtime.md

 Recovery from injury comes in 2 different forms:

-1. During Downtime, you can expend 1 Stress to Recover (regaining one-quarter of your maximum HP).
+1. During Downtime, you can take 1 Stress to Recover (regaining one-quarter of your maximum HP).
 2. You can spend a Downtime Activity seeking treatment and healing injury.
 You might visit a physician who can stitch your wounds and soothe your mind with anatomical science or a witch who specializes in healing charms and restorative alchemy.
 If you don't have a contact or fellow Character who can provide treatment, you can use the **Acquire Asset** activity to gain access to a healer, who can provide service for the whole Chapter.

 Your healer rolls (perhaps **Utter** or **Craft** for a Character with the healing special ability, or the **Quality Level** of an NPC) versus a **Risky** (11) target number and then you Recover based on the roll: **Failure**: Recover 1×, **Success**: Recover 2×, **Critical**: Recover 2× + *Critical multiplier*.